doombubbles/temple-base/LATEST.md

-- Fixed a typo that interfered with the top path upgrades
+- Fixed for BTD6 v51